Google AI Overviews: What They Mean for SEO

 The fix isn't to dumb things down.
 It's to be more disciplined.
 Lead with the answer, then expand.
 Use headings that mirror human search queries.
 Add an FAQ section.
 Define things clearly and early.
 The content can still be substantial and in-depth, but it needs structure.

-This is as good a place as any to mention schema markup.
-Schema tells machines what your content is, not just what it says: this is a product, this is an FAQ, this is an author, this is a review.
-Without it, AI systems have to infer context.
-Don’t make them guess.
+This is also where schema markup is worth a mention.
+Schema tells machines what your content is, not just what it says - that this is a product, this is an FAQ, this is an author, this is a review.

 💡 Further reading: The Role of Schema Markup in SEO & AI Search (2026 Update)